Beginner Breathwork Anxiety: 2025 Calming Guide

 Technique Inhale Count Hold Count Exhale Count Benefits

-5-5-5 Breathing 5 5 5 Reduces anxiety, improves focus, grounds you
+5-5-5 Breathing 5 5 5 May ease anxiety, improve focus, and help you feel grounded

 Daily Anxiety Breathwork Routine